Did you ever have a wealthy neighbour with a big mansion who fell on hard times, and now the mansion lies empty, dilapidated and almost forgotten?

 Such was the case of our illustrious neighbors on Plaça Catalunya, the Banco Español de Crédito, better known as Banesto.
 Occupying what is arguably the grandest building on the plaza, it was the bank’s Barcelona head office for many decades.
 Its more recent history is quite checquered, once vacated by the bank, plans first were to turn it into a hotel, then into luxury apartments.
 Finally, reality and the property market crash left an empty eyesore on the plaza.

-Flash back to 1937, and read the words by George Orwell in Homage to Catalonia.
+Flash back to 1937, and read George Orwell’s first hand account in Homage to Catalonia.